-The critical accounting estimates and significant judgements were not adjusted due to the corona crisis.
-A somewhat higher amount of expected credit losses was recorded, but the corona crisis had hardly any impact on the credit risk.
+The critical accounting estimates and significant judgements were not adjusted as a result of the corona crisis.
+A lower amount of expected credit losses was recorded, but this was not due to the corona crisis, which hardly had any impact on the credit risk.